ritaeperjesi/antihouse/README.md

 Funny incidents happened, when I mixed up what is Rigid body and what is a collider.
 I wanted to make sure that the viewer stays in the space, for which I need a collider, but I gave a rigid body instead, and I could very easily push my space to fly away.
 I decided to use the space prefab in the other scenes as well, because without the whole space being one thing, the columns and the walls got into a conflict, which ended up with my walls jumping away from my columns, it looked hilarious how it was moving.
 So for sure I want to implement a scene where the users can mess around with the elements.
 ![jump away](https://github.com/ritaeperjesi/antihouse/blob/master/img/elugrott.jpg)
+I reorganized my intro scene.
+I've cut my column in parts in Blender based on this tutorial: https://www.youtube.com/watch?v=gALWWh7lxn8
+I've added it's parts to the tower scene, so my column can grow hopefully nicely with the tower, while it's legs can stay where they are.